martin-ger/esp_wifi_repeater/README.md

 - acl [from_sta|to_sta] clear: clears the whole ACL
 - show acl: shows the defined ACLs and some stats
 - set acl_debug [0|1]: switches ACL debug output on/off - a denied packets will be logged to the terminal
 - sleep _seconds_: Put ESP into deep sleep for the specified amount of seconds.
 Valid values between 1 and 4294 (aprox.
 71 minutes)
+- set am_scan_time _secs_: sets the time interval in seconds the ESP tries in automesh mode to find an uplink AP before going to sleep (0 disabled, default)
+- set am_sleep_time _secs_: sets the time interval in seconds the ESP sleeps in automesh mode if no uplink AP is found (0 disabled, default)

 # Status LED
 In default config GPIO2 is configured to drive a status LED (connected to GND) with the following indications: